anuragjha/cs686-blockchain-crowdfunding/README.md

   Methods added -
   InjectPeerMapPidJson method - to inject receieved pidJson in receiever map And other methods relating PeerMapPid, parallel in logic with PeerMap
-  ### Todo - merge logic of processing PeerMap and PeerMapPid

 ## heartbeat.go
  HeartBeat changed to now also include
    Pid